inblocks/precedence/README.md

     "address": "0x4592350babefcc849943db091b6c49f8b86f8aaa",
     "signature": "0xa6bbc4cc1e50088492dc482801c4d4695d14f367b3b10e34f93a962e1a8213b634b7bfa6a95edc6bbc25a359cf9a4554d6dee72078a671f401b6aa667dcb1ab31c",
     "chains": {},
-    "data": "dmFsdWUgNg==",
+    "data": {
-    "block": null
+      "bytes": 7
     }
   }
+}
 ```

-`chain1` has been deleted as a chain label but the record that was refered to by this chain label is still available (without any data) and can be accessed using the `chain2` label.
+`chain1` has been deleted as a chain label but the record that was referred to by this chain label is still available (without any data) and can be accessed using the `chain2` label.
 The data of record `75bdb5a188a281c9576331b5573d5be50f7802d92cc591d9dbbbfbcb7ee42de6` hasn't been deleted because this record was not part of `chain1`.

 ### Block API calls